Omar-JR/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Omar Masoud Omar Mahmoud]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [June 17 Monday, 2020].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Learned more about flex-box and did a small project to practice.

 ### R1D2
+started coding a landing page from frontenmentor

+### R1D3
+Fixed some css in the landing page and made it responsive. [project here](https://fylo-dark-mode-challenge-41x6x4332.now.sh)